Sid Smith front page

 But centipedes and millipedes are hard –

-All those little black legs down the edge of my rule.
+All those little black legs down the edge of your rule.

 “My daddy can whistle”